 Solutions are already available, but for those countries who have adopted this approach, they are often criticised for infringing on their citizens freedoms and privacy.
 But in a world where countries take action against those it seems fit that do not reside or have connections to that countries, ultimately are there many other options.

-Freedom is dead, long live Paid-dom
+Freedom is dead, long live Paid for content

 If other western countries were to take the stance of China and Italy, we could see a gradually walling up of the internet.
 Maybe you would only have access to content created in the country you were physically in.